kubling-community/dbvirt-samples/appmodel/README.md

 Kubling modules, as any other JavaScript project, must be tested using the well-known standard: Unit tests, Integration tests and Functional tests.

-Unit tests are performed locally using 100% JavaScript while functional tests can be performed using containers, that is, within a build-chain that generates all modules and runs a local container (you can use the free CE), so you prototype a client to make all the necessary operations.
+Unit tests are performed locally using 100% JavaScript while functional tests can be performed using containers, that is, within a build-chain that generates all modules and runs a local full-server container (you can use the free CE), so you only run a client to make all the necessary operations and verify results.
 Take into account that `app-config` and `properties` must be pointing to mock servers or upstream systems you use for testing.

-However, integration tests are challenging since the only thing we need out of them is knowing whether a query executes or not, by analyzing results in the form of rows and columns and/or update counts when INSERTING, UPDATING or DELETING, without having to initialize the whole server in a container, that is, in a lighter way.
+However, integration tests are challenging since the only thing we need out of them is knowing whether a query executes or not, by analyzing results in the form of rows and columns and/or update counts when INSERTING, UPDATING or DELETING, without having to initialize the whole server in a container, that is, in a lighter way, since we don't need, for example, `initializer`s, `RBAC` and the `scheduler`.

-That is why `kdv` offers the `test` command which has a subcommand `integration` that picks up the current file and executes a tiny workflow to prepare the context and call your integration test JavaScript files.
+That is why `kdv` offers the `test` command which has a subcommand `integration` that picks up a manifest file and executes a tiny workflow to prepare the context and call your integration test JavaScript files.

 `integration` subcommand has also the ability to start one or more mock servers, using same approach [followed here](https://github.com/kubling-community/dbvirt-mock-upstream), in fact